rvolz/guard-docbook-status/README.md

 guard-docbook-status
 ===========

 The docbook-status guard will watch your DocBook documents and check their status when they change.
-It is meant to work with the _docbook_status_ utility, see https://github.com/rvolz/docbook_status
+It is meant to work with the 'docbook_status'  utility, see https://github.com/rvolz/docbook_status

 Usage
 --------

-See the "Guard documentation":https://github.com/guard/guard#readme for general instructions.
+See the [Guard documentation](https://github.com/guard/guard#readme) for general instructions.

 To start with this add-on, create your Guardfile with: